matn7/CS-Notes/src/main/java/mutithreading/README.md

 **Conditions for Deadlock**

-- Mutual Exclusion - Only one thread can have exclusive access to a resource.
+- Mutual Exclusion: Only one thread can have exclusive access to a resource.
-- Hold and Wait - At least one thread is holding a resource and is waiting for another resource.
+- Hold and Wait: At least one thread is holding a resource and is waiting for another resource.
-- Non-preemptive allocation - A resource is released only after the thread is done using it.
+- Non-preemptive allocation: A resource released only after the thread is done using it.
-- Circular wait - A chain of at least two threads each one is holding one resource and waiting for another resource.
+- Circular wait: A chain of at least two threads each one is holding one resource and waiting for another resource.

 **Avoid deadlock**

-- Avoid Circular wait - Enforce a strict order in lock acquisition.
+- Avoid Circular wait: Enforce a strict order in lock acquisition.

 ![Deadlock Fix](images/deadlock-fix.png "Deadlock Fix")

 - Enforcing a strict order on lock acquisition prevents deadlocks.
-- Easy to do with a small number of locks.
+- Easy to do with a few locks.
 - Maybe hard to accomplish if there are many locks in different places.
 - Other techniques:
-    - Deadlock detection - Watchdog.
+    - Deadlock detection: Watchdog
     - Thread interruption (not possible with synchronized).
     - tryLock operations (not possible with synchronized).
 - Locking strategies:
-    - Coarse-grained locking.
+    - Coarse-grained locking
-    - Fine-grained locking.
+    - Fine-grained locking
 - Deadlock:
     - Solved by avoiding circular wait and hold.
     - Lock resources in the same order, everywhere.